realbakari/Bakari-Mustafa-Site/uses.md

 - Email me at [bakari@bakarimustafa.com](mailto:bakari@bakarimustafa.com)

 **Building a community and need advice?**
-- Happy to share what's worked (and what hasn't!)
+- Happy to share what has worked and what has not
-- Circle.so affiliate link coming soon if you want to support my work
+- Circle.so affiliate link to be added later

 ---

-*This page is updated as my setup evolves.
-Check back occasionally for updates!*
+*This page is updated as my setup evolves.*

 *Inspired by [uses.tech](https://uses.tech/) and [Wes Bos](https://wesbos.com/uses)*